IljaN/narr/README.md

 ## Usage

-Close all browser instances and start Chrome,Brave or Edge from the terminal with enabled remote debugging :
+Close all browser instances and start Chrome, Brave or Edge from the terminal with enabled remote debugging :
 ```bash
  google-chrome --remote-debugging-port=9222
  brave-browser --remote-debugging-port=9222